 7 Problems Faced by Couriers, and How to Solve Them

 There’s plenty of work for quality delivery drivers, and it’s a good job if you do it right.
+But there are also many problems faced by couriers, too.

 Instead of spending your days stuck behind a desk, you get to be out and about, moving around, with variety to each day.
 You have the chance to be your own boss.
 And there are other benefits that make courier work a good option.